Red, yellow, green: Why the colors don't abdicate personal responsibility

 We miss, frankly, the ability to go out and do what we want to do, when we want to do it.

-But, when Fayette County gets the go-ahead to begin its phased reopening, we all must still exercise restraint and common sense.
+But, when Fayette and Greene counties get the go-ahead to begin its phased reopening, we all must still exercise restraint and common sense.

 These soft and full reopenings will not be unmonitored.